Homecoming 250 Leadership

 The Homecoming 250 National Advisory Board includes former Navy Secretaries and retired leadership from the Navy and Marines.

-After all the living Secretaries of the Navy endorsed Homecoming 250’s plans to celebrate the Navy and Marine Corps 250th, six of those former Navy Secretaries agreed to serve on our National Advisory Board.
+After all the living Secretaries of the Navy endorsed Homecoming 250’s plans to celebrate the Navy and Marine Corps 250th, seven of those former Navy Secretaries agreed to serve on our National Advisory Board.
 Those Navy Secretaries, who worked under seven Presidents of both parties, serve as the core of a National Advisory Board that includes retired commissioned and enlisted leadership from both the Navy and Marine Corps.
 The National Advisory Board will provide advice on how to host these national 250th celebrations honoring our Navy and Marines.
 It compliments Homecoming 250’s Board, which will organize those celebrations in the Delaware Valley birthplace of the Navy and Marines.

 John Francis Lehman Jr. served as the 65th Secretary of the Navy from 1981 to 1987.
 He launched the effort to build a 600-ship Navy, reactivated the Iowa-class battleships, and formulated a new U.S. Maritime Strategy during the Cold War.